lockss/lockss-rtd-portal/docs/migration/reconfiguring2.rst

 Follow these steps:

-1. |LOCKSS1ROOT| Stop your LOCKSS 1.x system.
+1. |LOCKSS1ROOT| Stop and disable your LOCKSS 1.x system.
 This occurs on your LOCKSS 1.x host, as ``root``:

    .. code-block:: shell

-      systemctl stop lockss
+      systemctl disable --now lockss

 2. |LOCKSS2LOCKSS| Stop your LOCKSS 2.x system (currently configured for migration).
 This occurs on your LOCKSS 2.x host, as the ``lockss`` user, in the :ref:`LOCKSS Installer Directory`: